9-Postponing the Real Clash

 For an example of how these things happen, consider this: Toyota and Honda began as low-cost, low-priced players in the domestic automobile industry.
 Early in the history of the entrance of the Japanese manufacturers into the US market, the large US auto manufacturers considered them inferior competitors and refused to introduce automobiles that would compete with them directly.
 The leading Japanese companies then used their profits and cash flows from their small automobile offerings to expand into the heart of the US automobile market.
 Today, none of the domestic automobile manufacturers can take on these companies and expect to prevail.
 Leaders need to stop low-cost competitors earlier, rather than later, in their evolution.

-The two best consultants in the world have spoken.
-Southwest is a preferred competitor offering many flights at prices competitors apparently cannot, or will not, meet.
-By 2020, Southwest was the far-and-away leader in domestic passengers, 20% to Delta’s 16%.
+The two best consultants in the world, your customers and competitors, have spoken.
+Southwest became a preferred competitor offering many flights at prices competitors apparently could not, or would not, meet.
+By 2020, Southwest was the far-and-away leader in domestic passengers, 20%, to Delta’s 16%.
 In revenue passenger miles American, held a slight lead over Southwest.
 SWA continued to maintain a cost and all – in pricing advantage over its legacy rivals.

 We have found that there are four basic Price Points in a market.
-You can find an explanation of each Price Point and its impact on a market HERE.
+You can find an explanation of each Price Point and its impact on a market HEREHERE is how to meet low-end competition.

 THE SOURCES OF STRATEGYSTREET.COM: For over 30 years we observed the evolution of more than 100 industries, many hostile.
 We put their facts into frameworks applicable to all industries and found patterns.
 Strategystreet.com describes the inductive results of these thousands of observations and their patterns.